The Anchoress (musician): Biography

+In October 2023 Davies released her third album Versions, consisting of reworkings of songs by such artists as Radiohead, REM, Depeche Mode, Nirvana, and The Cure.

 Solo and side projects

-Prior to The Anchoress project, Davies self-released music under her own name and as Catherine A.D.
+Prior to the Anchoress project, Davies self-released music under her own name and as Catherine A.D.

 In 2009, Davies performed with London Philharmonic Orchestra as an artist-in-residence at London's South Bank Centre.
 Through this role, she wrote with Riz MC and collaborated with Nitin Sawhney.

-In 2011, under the abbreviated A.D. guise, Davies released the single Carry Your Heart, and a mini-album entitled Communion.
+In 2011, under the abbreviated A.D. guise, Davies released the single "Carry Your Heart", and a mini-album titled Communion.
 NME described Communion as an "understated but beautiful mini-album" when naming it one of the 20 best "cult/experimental" albums of 2011.
-She also released a collection of covers entitled Reprise.
-The release featured re-interpretations of songs by Friendly Fires, Sleigh Bells, Nick Drake, Tracy Chapman, Bon Iver, Hurts, My Brightest Diamond, The Crystals, Nina Simone and The Magnetic Fields.
+She also released a collection of covers titled Reprise.
+The release featured re-interpretations of songs by Friendly Fires, Sleigh Bells, Nick Drake, Tracy Chapman, Bon Iver, Hurts, My Brightest Diamond, the Crystals, Nina Simone and the Magnetic Fields.

-The Anchoress appeared as a guest vocalist on the March 2017 limited 7" vinyl release of "Fend For Yourself" by the band The Pineapple Thief.
+The Anchoress appeared as a guest vocalist on the March 2017 limited 7" vinyl release of "Fend For Yourself" by the band the Pineapple Thief.

 In June 2016, Davies co-wrote and played on EP ONE with long-term collaborator Paul Draper, as well as featuring on guest vocals on the song "No Ideas" with Steven Wilson.
-She also co-wrote and performs on 2 tracks on the follow up release, EP TWO, released in November 2016.
+She also co-wrote and performs on 2 tracks on the follow-up release, EP TWO, released in November 2016.

 In 2017, Davies co-wrote and engineered five tracks on long-term collaborator Paul Draper's debut solo album Spooky Action.

-Davies is also a member of The Dark Flowers "super-group".
+Davies is also a member of the Dark Flowers "super-group".
 The project was started by songwriter and producer Paul Statham in 2009.
 She appears alongside vocalists Jim Kerr, Kate Havnevik, Dot Allison, Peter Murphy, Shelly Poole, Helicopter Girl and Remi Roughe.
-In an interview with Clash, Davies said "It’s basically a project put together by a guy called Paul Statham who’s a songwriter/producer and he had this idea to make a dark country record, kind of like the ‘Paris/Texas’ soundtrack."
+In an interview with Clash, Davies said "It’s basically a project put together by a guy called Paul Statham who’s a songwriter/producer and he had this idea to make a dark country record, kind of like the '‘Paris/Texas'’ soundtrack."

-Davies also appeared as a backing vocalist on Emmy The Great's debut single "Secret Circus".
+Davies also appeared as a backing vocalist on Emmy the Great's debut single "Secret Circus".

-In 2020, she released two singles under her own name with former Suede and McAlmont & Butler guitarist Bernard Butler entitled "The Breakdown" and "Sabotage (Looks So Easy)".
-On July 22 in NME they announced the release date of their collaborative album "In Memory Of My Feelings" via Needle Mythology.
+In 2020, she released two singles under her own name with former Suede and McAlmont & Butler guitarist Bernard Butler titled "The Breakdown" and "Sabotage (Looks So Easy)".
+On July 22 in NME they announced the release date of their collaborative album In Memory Of My Feelings via Needle Mythology.

-In June 2022 Davies released the collaborative single ‘ Human Reciprocator’ with Band Spectra which was described as “delving into the discontent, disillusionment, and anger over the current political landscape in the UK”.
+In June 2022 Davies released the collaborative single "Human Reciprocator" with Band Spectra which was described as “delving into the discontent, disillusionment, and anger over the current political landscape in the UK”.

+In June 2023 The Anchoress joined the Manic Street Preachers on stage at the Glastonbury Festival to perform "Your Love Alone Is Not Enough" and "This Is Yesterday".